evilutopia/workwiki/word.md

 Sub ScratchMaco()
 Dim oRev As Revision
 For Each oRev In ActiveDocument.Revisions
   If oRev.Type = wdRevisionInsert Then
   oRev.Range.Font.Color = wdColorBlue
   End If
-oRev.Accept
 Next
 End Sub